jokeyrhyme/publish-please/README.md

  - **validateBranch** - Check that current branch matches the specified branch.
 Default: `master`.
  - **tag** - Specifies tag with which package will be published.
 See [npm publish docs](https://docs.npmjs.com/cli/publish) for more info.
 Default: `latest`.
  - **prepublishScript** - Specifies command that will be run before publish (e.g. `npm test`).
 Use it for builds and tests.
 Default: `null`.
+ - **scopeAccess** - Tells the registry whether this package should be published as public or restricted.
+Only applies to scoped packages.
+See [npm publish docs](https://docs.npmjs.com/cli/publish) for more info.
+Default: "restricted" for scoped packages, "public" for un-scoped packages.

 ## .publishrc file
 You can specify publish options in the JSON form via `.publishrc` file in your project directory.
 E.g.: